-Using the average IPC from Figure 10(a) and the dynamic instruction count of FG computation, we show the number of required cores for each design to reach 30 FPS for the most demanding benchmark, Mix, in Figure 10(b).
-This calculation assumes 100% utilization of FG cores during the parallel sections, which we address in the next section.
-We also assume that there are enough FG tasks to effectively hide communication latency, except the startup and postprocess communication costs between CG to FG cores.
+Using the average IPC data from Figure 10(a) along with the total number of instructions in FG computation, we show the number of cores required for each design to reach 30 FPS for the most demanding benchmark, Mix.
+This calculation assumes 100% utilization of FG cores during each of the parallel sections, which we address in the next section.
+We also assume that we can send enough tasks to the FG cores to effectively hide any communication latency, except the startup and post-process communication costs between CG to FG cores.

 The first four sets of data in Figure 10(b) show the requirement if a given % of the total frame time is available for FG computation.
-Our 4-core CG simulation results (Figure 9(a)) left 32% of the frame time (the final set of bars).
+Our four-core CG simulation results (Figure 9(a)) left 32% of the frame's time (the final set of bars).